scaleiqarluk/scaleiQprocessor_new/README.md

 $JAVA_HOME/lib/security/cacerts

-Please set the env variable JAVA_HOME if not set, and add the certificates to the Java trustStore Keystore password is set to 'scaleiq'.
+Please set the env variable JAVA_HOME if not set, and add the certificates to the Java trustStore Keystore password is set to 'changeit'.

 Test change